QuadSpinner/Gaea-Docs/source/Guide/0-Getting-Started/0-Installing-Gaea.md

 {.NOTE}
 >The *Revision* element was reset with the release of Gaea 1.0.28 to avoid confusion with the frequent Bleeding Edge updates.

+## Common Issues

+#### If Gaea fails to start

+- Ensure `Gaea.exe` and `Archon.exe` have firewall permissions for local TCP/IP communication.
+- Install the latest CPU and GPU drivers.
+- Ensure you have at least 10GB of free space in your Windows' temp directory, as well as the cache folder set in Gaea Preferences.

+If none of these work, run @watson and file a ticket.
+Our support team will help you figure out the problem.